blytkerchan/blytkerchan.github.io/_posts/2010-09-04-given-the-existence-of-a-b-will-create-itself-therefore-c-had-nothing-to-do-with-it.markdown

 - Posts that need to be re-tagged (WIP)
 ---

 Stephen Hawking's new book promises a lot of hype.
-CNN Already published two separate articles about it on their site even hough no-one has read it yet.
+CNN Already published two separate articles about it on their site even though no-one has read it yet.
 I've added it to my [Amazon Science Books Wishlist](http://amzn.com/w/2NIU712R6L9YF), and will buy it when I come round to it unless some generous soul wants to offer it to me first.
 About the hype, though:
 <!--more-->
 "Given the existence of gravity ..."